MarkusThielker/next-ory/dashboard/README.md

 # Next-Ory - Dashboard

-This directory contains a NextJS 15 (app router) UI Node, implementing the admin dashboard to the ORY Kratos instance.
+This directory contains a NextJS 15 (app router) UI Node, implementing the admin dashboard for the Ory admin APIs.

 ## Stack